-We advocate for the \spasadj community to consider \users' needs in risk modeling and design.
-Our framework provides a blueprint for addressing these issues through research,\footnote{While ethical best practices for engaging in \user research are critical---\eg in order to avoid further harming research participants---defining these best practices is beyond the scope of this work.} education support, and technology development, to better ensure that \users can engage safely online, and in the process, to improve \spas \textit{for everyone}.
+We advocate for technology creators and researchers to consider \users' needs in risk modeling and design.
+Our framework provides a blueprint for addressing these issues through research, education support, and technology creation, to better ensure that \users can engage safely online, and in the process, to improve \spas for everyone.